 Summary of Valuation Approaches

-There are three common valuation methods that are used to value retail type businesses:
+There are four different types of valuation methods that can be used to value retail businesses, as follows:

 - Asset-based valuation